-The azure blue alpine lakes in Canada are the most gorgeous and easily recognised the world over.
+The azure blue alpine lakes in Canada are the most gorgeous and easily recognized the world over.
 Here, you will rapidly find the door open to a host of outdoor activities, rather than trying to do something in the big cities.
-The 36 national parks of the country are brimming with natural beauty, amidst a background of its world famous lakes.
+The 36 national parks of the country are brimming with natural beauty, amidst a background of its world-famous lakes.

 Apart from the Great Lakes, Canada is home to some equally stunning water bodies, situated in the Western Provinces of Alberta and British Columbia.
-All the best lakes in Canada listed here, share the same highlights any freshwater lake offers, so if you contemplate to spend some time in luxury homes in Canada and exploring these lakes you are sure to be rewarded with a memorable experience.
+All the best lakes in Canada listed here, share the same highlights any freshwater lake offers.

 2. Peyto Lake, Alberta